If you're planning an international trip, this ultimate packing checklist along with packing tips is essential reading!

 Legal and Travel Documents

 The first step to planning a stress free travel experience is to get paperwork in order.
-Let's take a look at some of the obvious and perhaps not so obvious travel documents you'll need for your trip:
+Let's take a look at some of the obvious and perhaps not so obvious travel documents you'll need to include on your overseas travel checklist for your trip:

 - Boarding pass/travel itinerary